AnyChart/anychart-7-to-8-migration-tool/README.md

 ### Deprecated API Drop

 Version 8.x drops a number of deprecated methods.
-Which means that you may have used these methods and the lirary only showed warnings.
+Which means that you may have used these methods and the library only showed warnings.
 With upgrading to version 8.x using these methods is no longer possible.

 See the list of dropped methods and their replacement below: